 Preheat oven to 350 degrees.
 In a medium sized mixing bowl cream together cream butter, and sugars.
 Add eggs and vanilla and beat until fluffy.

-Add flour, baking soda, and salt until combined.
+Add flour, baking soda, baking powder and salt until combined.
 Add the chocolate chips and mix well.

 Using a 1 inch cookie scoop, scoop out the dough and drop on a parchment or sillpat lined cookie sheet.
 Bake for 7-8 minutes.
 Remove from oven and transfer to a cooling rack to cool.